 Because both twins are in the same environment with no barriers to separate them, there’s several problems that can be caused that you wouldn’t see in any other kind of pregnancy, including:

-You’re also more likely to have a premature birth with mono mono twins, and mono mono twins tend to have a lower birth weight even than standard twins, which is already generally lower than single babies.
+You’re also more likely to have a premature birth or preterm labor with mono mono twins, and mono mono twins tend to have a lower birth weight even than standard twins, which is already generally lower than single babies.

 Bear in mind that twins, especially mono mono, are also far more likely to be delivered by C-section.
 Just something to consider if you’ve got your heart set on a natural birth.